somtonweke1/TrustStack/README.md

 ##  **SUCCESS STORY**

-TrustStack has evolved from concept to a **world-class, production-ready B2B SaaS platform** with:
+TrustStack has evolved from concept to a ** production-ready B2B SaaS platform** with:

 - **Complete Feature Set** - All core business functionality implemented
 - **Professional UI/UX** - Apple Design Language for exceptional user experience